Protecting spreadsheet elements

 3.2.
 On the Format tab, in the Size group, click the Dialog Box Launcher next to Size.

 3.3.
-On the Properties tab, clear the Locked check box, and if present, clear the Lock text check box.
+On the Format Picture pane, in the Properties group, clear the Locked check box, and if present, clear the Lock text check box.

 Note: You don't need to unlock buttons or controls for users to be able to click and use them.
 You can unlock embedded charts, text boxes, and other objects created with the drawing tools that you want users to be able to modify.